AI-Generated Sales Content: The Quality Problem No One's Talking About

 “The pros and cons of AI in sales enablement” is an AI-written article.
 “AI for sales content: what actually works and what’s hype” is a human-written article.
 The difference is a point of view.

 Your team has experience.
 Your founder has opinions.
 Your customers have stories.
-None of that can be replicated by a language model that’s been trained to avoid controversy and present balanced perspectives.
+None of that can be replicated by a language model trained to avoid controversy and present balanced perspectives.

 3. Original data

 AI can’t generate original data.
 It can only summarize existing data.
-If your content includes data that came from your product or your customer conversations, it’s inherently differentiated.
+So if your content includes numbers that came from your product or your customer conversations, it’s differentiated by definition.
+Nobody else can produce it.

 4. Frameworks that come from experience